 and glasses! …oh no, my hair is stuck…

-Today I visited my friend and while her kids played with the playdough I started pressing pieces of it onto her antique carved chest and it took imprints really well.
+Recently I visited a friend, and while her kids played with the playdough I started pressing pieces of it onto her antique carved chest and it took imprints really well.
 It was so squishy and tactile that I couldn’t stop playing with it as I talked to her.
 And at 44 I am supposed to be past the sensory stage.
-I have another friend who made a cute Morph with his daughter’s playdough…

 2 cups flour, half a cup salt, 2 tbsp oil, 2 tbsp cream of tartar, few drops glycerine (optional).
 Mix, then stir in 1 to 1 and a half cups boiling water till a sticky paste forms, keep stirring till it begins to come together and is not so hot, then knead till cool.
 That’s it!